sman11235/comprehensive_productivity_tracker/README.md

 * `GET /agent/user-summary`
 * `POST /agent/user-summary`

-The OpenAI-backed agent requires `OPENAI_API_KEY`.
-Without it, agent endpoints return an error while the rest of the stack continues to work.
+The agent endpoints require `OPENAI_API_KEY`.
+Without it, the rest of the stack still works, but agent requests fail.

 ## Architecture

 ### Ingestion

-* the auth API manages Plaid connection state and can trigger the GitHub and Plaid pollers
+* the auth API manages Plaid state and can trigger the GitHub and Plaid pollers
-* the location API accepts browser location posts and publishes `saket.location`
+* the location API accepts browser location payloads and publishes `saket.location`
 * Python pollers publish normalized JSON events into Kafka

 ### Consumption

 * the Spring Boot consumer subscribes to Kafka topics
-* strategy classes route events by topic and payload type
+* topic strategies map events into the correct domain models
 * processed event ids are stored for deduplication
+* location events can create or update visits and known places

 ### Storage And Read APIs